Economy of Estonia: Joining the euro

 Before joining the eurozone, the Estonian kroon had been pegged to the euro at a rate of 15.64664 EEK to one euro; before then, the kroon was pegged to the German mark at approximately 8 EEK to 1 DEM.

-Plans to join the euro were in place well before 2011.
 The design of Estonian euro coins was finalized in late 2004.
 Estonia's journey towards the euro took longer than originally projected, owing to the inflation rate continually being above the required 3% before 2010, which prevented the country from fulfilling the entry criteria.
-The country originally planned to adopt the euro on 1 January 2007; however, it did not formally apply that year, and officially changed its target date twice: first to 1 January 2008, and later to 1 January 2011.
+The country originally planned to adopt the euro on 1 January 2007 and officially changed its target date twice: first to 1 January 2008, and later to 1 January 2011.

 On 12 May 2010, the European Commission announced that Estonia had met all criteria to join the eurozone.
-On 8 June 2010, EU finance ministers agreed that Estonia would be able to join the euro on 1 January 2011.
-On 13 July 2010, Estonia received the final approval from ECOFIN to adopt the euro onwards from 1 January 2011.
+On 8 June 2010, EU finance ministers.
+In July 2010, Estonia received the final approval from ECOFIN to adopt the euro onwards from 1 January 2011; on that date Estonia became the 17th eurozone member state and circulated alongside the kroon until 14 January 2011.

-The switchover to the euro took place on 1 January 2011.

 With that, Estonia became one of the first post-Soviet states to join the eurozone.

-On 9 August 2011, just days after Standard & Poor's raised Estonia's credit rating from A to AA-.
-Among the factors, S&P cited as contributing to its decision was confidence in Estonia's ability to "sustain strong economic growth."
+In August 2011, Standard & Poor's raised Estonia's credit rating from A to AA-.
+Among various factors, S&P cited as contributing to its decision was confidence in Estonia's ability to "sustain strong economic growth."
 Estonia's GDP growth rate in 2011 was above 8%, despite having negative population growth.

+The Estonian economy was hit by the COVID-19 recession before bouncing back with an 8.6% rise in GDP in 2021, this was followed by the economic effect of the Russian invasion of Ukraine in February 2022 resulting in a fall in GDP of 1.3% in 2022 and high inflation which hit 24% before falling to single digits in 2023.